trinodb/trino/presto-docs/README.md

   embedded in the Maven plugin used for the default build.
 - Formats like `man` and others beyond the default `html` might have formatting and content issues and are not actively maintained.
+- Different installation methods for Sphinx result in different versions, and hence in sometimes different problems.
+Especially when also using sphinx-autobuild we recommend using the `pip`-based installation.